On the Fermat-Weber Point of a Polygonal Chain: Fermat-Weber Point of Polygonal Chains

-\begin{theorem} For every odd positive integer $k=2m+1(m\geq 0)$, there exists a smallest integer $N(k)$ such that for all $n\geq N(k)$, $\bbW(C_n(k))$ coincides with the root vertex of $C_n(k)$.
-Moreover, $N(k)=\inf\{t \in \mathbb N: 2\sum_{i=1}^m\sin i(\pi/t)-1\leq 0\}$. $\Box$ \end{theorem}
+\begin{theorem} For every odd positive integer $k=2m+1(m\geq 1)$, there exists a smallest integer $N(k)$ such that for all $n\geq N(k)$, $\bbW(C_n(k))$ coincides with the root vertex of $C_n(k)$.
+Moreover, $N(k)=\min\{t \in \mathbb N: 2\sum_{i=1}^m\sin (i\pi/t)-1\leq 0\}$. $\Box$ \end{theorem}

-Theorem \ref{theorem} can be viewed as an extension of the complementary problem of Courant and Robbins from which it follows that $N(3)=6$, since the interior angles of a regular hexagon are $2\pi/3$.
-Theorem \ref{theorem} asserts that $N(k)$ can be determined by checking the sign of $2\sum_{i=1}^m\sin i(\pi/n)-1$ at all the integers till the first time it becomes non-positive.
-The values $N(k)$ for some small values of $k$ are listed in Table \ref{table:oddtor}.\\
+Theorem \ref{theorem} can be viewed as an extension of the complementary problem of Courant and Robbins.
+It follows from the result of the complementary problem that $N(3)=6$, since the interior angles of a regular hexagon are $2\pi/3$.
+Theorem \ref{theorem} asserts that $N(k)$ can be determined by checking the sign of $2\sum_{i=1}^m\sin (i\pi/n)-1$ at all the integers till the first time it becomes non-positive.
+The values $N(k)$ for some small values of $k$ are shown in Table \ref{table:oddtor}.\\

-{\it Note on Even Chains} : Consider a $k$-chain $C_n(k)$, where $k=2m~(m>0)$ is an even integer.
+{\it Note on Even Chains} : Consider a $k$-chain $C_n(k)$, where $k=2m~(m\geq 1)$ is an even integer.
 Let $q$ be the point where the line of symmetry of $C_n(k)$ intersects the boundary of the chain.
-As in the case of odd chains, one may tend to believe that $\bbW(C_n(k))$ coincides with $q$ if $n$ is sufficiently large.
+As in the case of odd chains, one might conjecture that $\bbW(C_n(k))$ coincides with $q$ if $n$ is sufficiently large.
 This, however, is not true.
-For example, consider a 4-chain of a $n$-gon $C_n(4)$.
-But, we know that the Fermat-Weber point of 4 fixed points located on the vertices of a convex quadrilateral is the point of intersection of its diagonals (\cite{fagano,plastria}).
-Since the vertices of $C_n(4)$ form a trapezium, $\bbW(C_n(k))$ is the point where its diagonals intersect.
-As $n$ increases this point gradually approaches the point $q$, but however large $n$ may be the intersection point of the diagonals of the chain never actually coincides with $q$, unless all the 4 vertices of the chain are collinear, in which case $N(4)=\infty$.
-This illustrates the impossibility of an analogous result for even $k$-chains.
+The coordinates of the point $q$ are $(\mu_1(n), 0)$, where $\mu_1(n)=\cos(\pi/n)$.
+It now follows from Equation (\ref{eq:case1}) that